RaynorUE/snich/FeatureRoadmap.md

 ## [Definitly going to implement]()
 - SN Default Tables
     - Convert johns list to get people started.
-- Sync Record
-    - Table Selection: Limit list based on "Configured tables for syncing"
-        - This may seem like a pain at first, but it will GREATLY speed up the efficiency.
-        - Will need to test URL Length limitations, and when we get over that just load all tables.
-(Instead of trying to recursively call and break it up, that's going to take longer anyway);
-        - Update placeholder / descriptive text to indicate what they need to do to add tables for records they don't see.
-    - Ask them to pick app scope? or auto-detect based on synced file?
-        - if picking app scope, could greatly speed syncing...
-Would help eliminate some other issues like file names being the same..
-        - Do we just allow picking from current "Synced apps" ... yea, lets...
 - Sync Application
     - Ask to sync all files. (hook into sync app files code)
     - Hook into "file create" code, so that we can borrow the auto-folder creation functionality